 Sixteen percent of boards have never reviewed their CEO's performance, and a third don't have a system for reviewing their own performance.
 Half of the board members say they'd benefit from governance training.
 Download the report now

-Nearly all chairs enjoy their role as a board member and are planning to stay in their position, but the majority say they would benefit from more governance training.
+Nearly all chairs enjoy their role as a board member and are planning to stay in their position, but the majority say they would benefit from more governance and fundraising training.
+According to the survey most chairs are women, although men are over-represented when compared to their number.
 Download the report now

 More than one in 10 not-for-profits doesn't bother tracking its success, while one in four say they don't collect any type of data, with arts, culture, sport and recreation groups the least likely to measure their success.
+And while there's clearly a long way to go, the study reveals that most organisations are collecting data and using it to track their results.
 Download the report now

 Some organisations that missed out on the survey have even asked us for the questions again, so they can quiz themselves to help assess their own performance.
 You can download them here.